stevie2codes/Basic-Portfolio/README.md

 ## What I learned

 **We were tasked with positioning elements using floats and different position properties.
-I enjoyed learning the difference between Position: absolute and Postion: relative.**
+I enjoyed learning the difference between Position: absolute and Position: relative With making the connections between parent and child elements**

 **Also adding in multiple files to be linked together was a new obstacle.**